 Come and experience the healing benefits of harmonic vibrations produced by large gongs, Himalayan singing bowls and other sound instruments made out of new and ancient metals, clay and wood.
 These unique instruments will surround you in our 1300 square feet acoustical sound space.

-2020 has increased the human stress level to new heights and it has never been more important to find alternative ways in dealing with it.
+2020 and now 2021 has increased the human stress level to new heights and it has never been more important to find alternative ways in dealing with it.

 Benefits of Harmonic Sound Therapy

 If you have been blessed to be the caretaker of one or more bowls or simply thinking about purchasing your first one, questions invariably arise about where they came from, how were they made, and by whom?
 Learn more about the history of the bowls.

 The pursuit of silence has been my journey.
 When I heard my first Himalayan singing bowl played, the most remarkable thing occurred, the chattering in my head stopped.
 The vibration and tones, which vary with each bowl, took me on a journey where words are not necessary.
 I had gone to a place of remembering silence, without the thought of remembering.
 What was amazing is that I found it easier than meditation.
 No effort was needed.

 So inspired by the singing bowl, I traveled all across the country to find them.
 It wasn’t long before I had quite a few antique bowls in my care.
 With the help of others who are experts in the field of singing bowls and putting in my own time, I have developed various harmonic sets that I use in my own practice.
 It has become a loving passion to share this gift of vibrational silence with others.